Home | Reunion 9 Support | iPhone | iPad | ReunionTalk Forums | Upgrade | Contact Us

 AirPort connected

-5. Close the Network Preferences window and launch Reunion on your Macintosh.
+5. Close the Network Preferences window and launch Reunion on your Mac.

-6. Open the Settings window on your iPhone and select Wifi.
+6. Tap the Settings icon on your iPhone and select Wifi.

 7. You should see your new network listed under "Choose a Network."
 Select it and press the Home button near the bottom of your iPhone.